manstegling/ziploq/README.md

     }
 ```

 Running this program will output messages from 0 to 1000.
-The `tiebreaker` comparator guarantees that "Producer-A" messages always come before "Producer-B" messages when timestamps are equal.
+The `tiebreaker` comparator guarantees that "Dataset" messages come first, then "Producer-A" messages and last "Producer-B" messages when timestamps are equal.

 ```
+Dataset-0
 Producer-A-0
 Producer-B-0
+Dataset-1
 Producer-A-1
 Producer-B-1
 ...
+Dataset-999
 Producer-A-999
 Producer-B-999
+Dataset-1000
 Producer-A-1000
 Producer-B-1000
 ```